guillaumebrunerie/Chromiarch-OS/README.md

 progress", you will need to reconfigure (again) your Wi-Fi network and your Google account, and then the partitions will look like this:
 TODO

+Let’s create an ext4 file system on the new partition and mount it at /tmp/ARCH:

+    (co) # mkfs.ext4 /dev/sda13
+    (co) # mkdir /tmp/ARCH
+    (co) # mount /dev/sda13 /tmp/ARCH

 Installing Arch Linux
 ---------------------